Human Services to Support Rural Health

 - The implementation of the Blueprint for Health in Vermont includes social workers as part of multi-disciplinary Community Health Teams that operate in a Medical Home framework.
 The Blueprint also provides for an additional administrative payment to support these Community Health Teams in health service areas.
 This program connects patients with all types of potential services, including benefit applications, housing needs, weatherization and energy assistance, as well as support for cases of domestic and child abuse.
 This also helps physicians stay regularly informed about service options available to their patients.

-New national care coordination efforts are creating a more formalized process to involve social services in the provision of healthcare.
+Efforts to better coordinate care are creating a more formalized process to involve social services in the provision of healthcare.
 These programs are being implemented in rural settings:

 - The Maine Rural Health Research Center's report, Integrated Care Management in Rural Communities, provides examples and strategies for implementing integrated care in long-term care services, many of which are funded under Medicaid, and involve coordination or integration with the acute care provider under Medicare.